UbiquityRobotics/learn2/jazzy-devel/_sources/requirements/batteries.rst.txt

         - Plug the charger into the wall socket, then connect the connector (inner pin positive, outer sleeve negative) to the charger port.
     - **Manual Separate Charging**:
         - Disconnect both batteries from the robot.
+        - Take both batteries out of the robot.
-        - Charge each 12V battery individually using a 12V lead-acid charger.
+        - Charge each 12V battery individually using a 12V lead-acid charger or a `Power Supply <charge_power_supply_>`_.
     - **Manual Series Charging**:
+        - Disconnect batteries from circuits.
+        - Take them out of the robot.
-        - Disconnect batteries from robot circuits, keeping them connected in series (positive of first to negative of second).
+        - Keep them connected in series (positive of first battery connected to negative of second battery)
-        - Use a 24V lead-acid charger, connecting positive to the second battery's positive terminal and negative to the first battery's negative terminal.
+        - Charge the batteries
+        - Charge both batteries together connected in series by using 24V lead-acid charger or a `Power Supply <charge_power_supply_>`_.
 4. **Charge Time**: Charge time will vary depending on the robot and batteries.
     - When charging with our charger, check the LED: **GREEN** = fully charged, **RED** = charging.
+    - When charging with Power Supply with upper bound on voltage and constant current charge until supply switches from constant current to constant voltage and the current drops to 0.05 A.

     ..
 TODO: Check this with the charger and the LED.
 It has LED but does it make sense.

 5. **Safety Tips**:
     - Charge in a well-ventilated area.
     - When manually charging the robot, avoid overcharging.